Secondary School Teacher

 - participate in or organise extracurricular activities such as sport, camp or drama

 - keep up to date with curriculum changes and assessment methods.

 Secondary school teachers need to have knowledge of:

 - classroom management skills, including an understanding of behaviour management

 - research skills to keep up to date with best practice in teaching

-- school rules and procedures, including safety and emergency procedures.
+- school rules, policies and procedures, including safety and emergency procedures.